anyowusu/anyowusu/README.md

 - 👋 Hi, I’m @anyowusu
 - 👀 I’m interested in RD design and GIS Analysis
-- 🌱 I’m currently learning Regression Descounity Design (RDD) design and Spatial Econometrics
+- 🌱 I’m currently learning ...... design and Spatial Econometrics
 - 💞️ I’m looking to collaborate on the application of experimental research design in poverty analysis and the impact of trade policy
 - 📫 How to reach me nyowusuagyeman@gmail.com